Steve-Fenton/stevefenton.co.uk/src/pages/blog/2026/04/generative-ai-harms.md

 The model is the mechanism to provide the path forward.
 It doesn’t dismiss the harms, but actively surfaces them and offers them to those responsible to resolve, just as we asked motor vehicle manufacturers to make cars safer and motorists to drive responsibly.
 When manufacturers and motorists fail to meet the standards society demands, we ask authorities to intervene.

-Meanwhile we choose our own relationship with motor vehicles within the agreed legal and social contracts, using them where we decide they are useful.
+Meanwhile, we choose our own relationship with motor vehicles within the agreed legal and social contracts, using them where we decide they are useful.

 Because our understanding and empathy shift all the time in society, we may one day decide that personal transportation isn’t the appropriate solution to our transport needs.
 We might make a personal decision, or we might make structural changes to public transport and city design that affect everyone.
-These changes don’t necessarily eliminate motor vehicles, but it can alter how we structure their use.
+These changes don’t necessarily eliminate motor vehicles, but they can alter how we structure their use.

 ## Get involved